MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.DeviceManagement.Enrollment/Microsoft.Graph.Beta.DeviceManagement.Enrollment.md

 ### [New-MgBetaRoleManagementCloudPcRoleDefinition](New-MgBetaRoleManagementCloudPcRoleDefinition.md)
 Create a new unifiedRoleDefinition object for an RBAC provider.
 This feature requires a Microsoft Entra ID P1 or P2 license.
-The following RBAC providers are currently supported:- Cloud PC- device management (Intune)- directory (Microsoft Entra ID) This API is available in the following national cloud deployments.
+The following RBAC providers are currently supported:\n- Cloud PC\n- device management (Intune)\n- directory (Microsoft Entra ID) This API is available in the following national cloud deployments.

 ### [New-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom](New-MgBetaRoleManagementCloudPcRoleDefinitionInheritPermissionFrom.md)
 Create new navigation property to inheritsPermissionsFrom for roleManagement